Pantex Orientation

 • To promote reasonable methods of work;

-• To cultivate feeling of friendship among those of our industry;
+• To cultivate feelings of friendship among those of our industry;

 • To assist each other in sickness or distress;